2000 FAI 1000: Race

 The aftermath of the Neal incident continued to unravel as Skaife's rubbing tyre shredded and took the sill panel with it.
 Having stopped to rectify the damage, the HRT Commodore was back in the lane two laps later for wet tyres as the circuit became soaked across the top – and shortly after he was followed by the leaders.
 The Safety Car then came out for the twelfth time as several cars fell foul of the conditions.
 Yvan Muller became bogged in the mud-pit at the Chase and was joined by the second Sieders car of Robert Russell and Steve Coulter, whilst Neil Schembri had aquaplaned off the top of the mountain into the sandtrap at the Esses.
 Despite all his earlier dramas, Longhurst was now sitting third – but a brief fuel fire when he made his stop for wets was yet another unneeded setback for the Stone Brothers Racing crew.

 The Safety Car stayed out for an extended period to clear the stuck cars.
 DJR brought both cars in to put their regular drivers back behind the wheel.
 When the race returned to green, Matt Neal was brought in to serve a 60-second stop-go penalty for causing the incident at Hell Corner.
 Tander now led the race with championship rival Skaife caught nearly a lap down – but the HRT drivers' task was made easier when Menu became yet another victim of the muddy quagmire at the Chase, causing the races' thirteenth Safety Car.

 The race restarted with 33 laps remaining.
 Tander led Longhurst, Todd Kelly in the Young Lions entry, Murphy and Christian Murchison running a remarkable fifth on debut in the second Perkins car.
 Kelly attacked Longhurst entering Hell Corner, but the 1988 winner took the hurry-along and passed a tentative Tander for the lead at Griffins Bend.
 Due to the earlier fire however, Longhurst would need to make another stop whereas the others were touch-and-go.

-Murchison and co-driver Luke Youlden's dream run came to an abrupt halt with a broken rocker arm, yet another mechanical failure for the perennially reliable Perkins team.
+Murchison and co-driver Luke Youlden's dream run came to an abrupt halt with a broken rocker arm, yet another mechanical failure for the reliable Perkins team.
 Drama for the young guns continued as Kelly locked the rear brakes and spun his Commodore at Murrays Corner, allowing Murphy onto the podium.
-Muller's eventful day continued when he spun Faulkner at Hell Corner not long after.
+Muller spun Faulkner at Hell Corner not long after.